+4.1 Senior Managers will:

-- 4.1.
-District Managers/ Service Managers will: establish and maintain Health Safety and Wellbeing procedures to meet the WHS objectives by ensuring that: - buildings and or plant/equipment under their control which contain asbestos are identified and included in the asbestos register - any suspected ACM is assessed by qualified consultants and results entered into the asbestos register - copies of the asbestos register are provided to any contractor that may conduct work in areas which contain asbestos - regular inspections and monitoring is conducted for identified asbestos areas/equipment within their responsibility - appropriate procedures are developed and communicated if there is a requirement for asbestos removal within their area of responsibility - appropriate asbestos hazard control methods are implemented for the removal of asbestos where appropriate, including training and personal protective equipment and
+Establish and maintain Health Safety and Wellbeing procedures to meet the WHS objectives by ensuring that:

+- buildings and or plant/equipment under their control which contain asbestos are identified and included in the asbestos register - any suspected ACM is assessed by qualified consultants and results entered into the asbestos register - copies of the asbestos register are provided to any contractor that may conduct work in areas which contain asbestos - regular inspections and monitoring is conducted for identified asbestos areas/equipment within their responsibility

-- the management of contractors in relation to ACM hazards and ensuring the contractors' proposed work methods do not place workers, contractors, or visitors at risk. - 4.2.
-Line Managers will: implement and comply with Health Safety and Wellbeing procedures to meet the WHS policy objectives by ensuring that: - buildings and or plant/equipment under their control which contain asbestos are identified and included in the asbestos register - any suspected ACM is assessed by qualified consultants and results entered into the asbestos register - copies of the asbestos register are provided to any contractor that may conduct work in areas which contain asbestos - regular inspections and monitoring is conducted for identified asbestos areas/equipment within their responsibility - any asbestos related hazards and incidents are reported in the SESLHD safety incident reporting system, iMS+.
+- appropriate procedures are developed and communicated if there is a requirement for asbestos removal within their area of responsibility - appropriate asbestos hazard control methods are implemented for the removal of asbestos where appropriate, including training and personal protective equipment and - the management of contractors in relation to ACM hazards and ensuring the contractors' proposed work methods do not place workers, contractors, or visitors at risk.

+4.2 Line Managers will:

+Implement and comply with Health Safety and Wellbeing procedures to meet the WHS policy objectives by ensuring that:

+- buildings and or plant/equipment under their control which contain asbestos are identified and included in the asbestos register - any suspected ACM is assessed by qualified consultants and results entered into the asbestos register - copies of the asbestos register are provided to any contractor that may conduct work in areas which contain asbestos - regular inspections and monitoring are conducted for identified asbestos areas/equipment within their responsibility - any asbestos related hazards and incidents are reported in the SESLHD safety incident reporting system, iMS+.

+4.3 Workers will:

-4.3.
-Workers will: ensure that they:
+Ensure that they: